grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 Using the previous example of the Grafana Cloud index page, the preferred `relref` shortcode argument is `{{</* relref "/docs/grafana-cloud" */>}}`.

 Hugo link checking only applies to the content available during the build.
-In most projects, the only content available during local builds and CI is the current project documentation, so you should be aware that just because a link uses a `relref`, it doesn't automatically follow that the link can be checked.
+In most projects, the only content available during local builds and CI is the current project documentation.

 {{< docs/shared source="writers-toolkit" lookup="hugo-error-example-bad-link.md" version="" >}}